feathers-plus/docs/source/v1/feathers-hooks-common/guide.md

   `before:` | This function is executed before the operations start.
 Only the top-most `before` is run; any in recursive `joins` are ignored.
   `context._loaders` | An empty object is initialized by `fastJoin`.
 This is implemented as a stack, any value existing before `fastJoin` starts is stashed, and later restored as the hook terminates.
   `context._loaders.user.id` | You can avoid confusion by organizing batch-loaders unambiguously.
 In this example `user` indicates the batch-loader returns single `user` records; the `id` indicates its keys will match `user.id`.
-  `loaderFactory(users,` ` 'id', false, { pagination: false })` | A convenience method for building straight forward batch-loaders.
+  `loaderFactory(users,` ` 'id', false, { paginate: false })` | A convenience method for building straight forward batch-loaders.
 The batch loader reads record from the `users` service.
 The keys passed to it are `id` fields which it will match to `user.id`.
 The `false` indicates the batch loader returns single records for each key rather than an array of records. `params.pagination`is set to `false` to disable pagination.
   `context._loaders` `.user.id.load()` | Obtains data from the batch-loader for one key.
 Externally it acts like `await users.find(...)`.
   `context._loaders` `.user.id.loadMany()` | This is how you obtain records for multiple keys from the data-loader.
   `!post.starIds ? null : ...` | Handle `posts.starIds` which may not exist.